jalder89/CPP-For-Game-Development/README.md

   Practice with access modifiers and classes.
   * Implemented Creature and Kobold class.
   * Implemented different public, private, and protected member variables and functions for each class.

+  ### Staack & Heap
+  Simple practice project for creating and deleting data dynamically on the heap.
+  * Implemented Character class with consutructor and destructor that dynamically allocates member variables to the heap.
+  * Created and destroyed a new character dynamically on the heap